-- 182 If suitable employment is unavailable to an individual or group of individuals, MDLI will explore, identify, - develop, and secure training opportunities and establish partnerships with other public and private agencies to return workers to employment as soon as possible.
-The following training methods and programs will be - 185 considered: - a) Firm-specific retraining to meet the firm's current staffing needs; - 187 b) OJT or training in a public, area vocational school;
+- 186 If suitable employment is unavailable to an individual or group of individuals, MDLI will explore, identify, - 187 develop, and secure training opportunities and establish partnerships with other public and private agencies to

-- 188 c) Apprenticeship; - d) Standards related to selection of occupations and training is documented and supported by identifiable - demand in the local labor market or consultation with local employers, labor organizations, the State Workforce - 191 Innovation Board (SWIB), or other workforce development partners. - e) Certain occupations will be excluded if a lack of employment opportunities exists as substantiated by job orders or other labor market data; or provides no reasonable expectation of permanent employment. - 194
+- return workers to employment as soon as possible.
+The following training methods and programs will be - 189 considered: - a) Firm-specific retraining to meet the firm's current staffing needs; - b) OJT or training in a public, area vocational school; - 192 c) Apprenticeship; - d) Standards related to selection of occupations and training is documented and supported by identifiable - demand in the local labor market or consultation with local employers, labor organizations, the State Workforce Innovation Board (SWIB), or other workforce development partners. - e) Certain occupations will be excluded if a lack of employment opportunities exists as substantiated by job orders or other labor market data; or provides no reasonable expectation of permanent employment. - 198

-195 5.
+199 5.
 Tools and Equipment for Training

-- a) The case manager must approve the purchase of tools, including internet service, if they are required for thetraining and the cost is obligated in advance as part of the training contract. - b) The purchase of a personal computer may be approved as a required tool if it is part of the class - syllabus.
+- a) The case manager must approve the purchase of tools, including internet service, if they are required for the training and the cost is obligated in advance as part of the training contract. - b) The purchase of a personal computer may be approved as a required tool if it is part of the class - syllabus.
 Case managers must request approval from their supervisor prior to a computer purchase.
-Case - 200 managers will submit a completed Computer Purchase Request Questionnaire (WIOA.52).
-201 c) Students must submit two estimates for required tools/equipment to their case manager. - c) Students must submit two estimates for required tools/equipment to their case manager.
+Case managers will submit a completed Computer Purchase Request Questionnaire (WIOA.52). - c) Students must submit two estimates for required tools/equipment to their case manager.
 Payments will be made to the vendor.
-Estimates and receipts must be retained in the participant file. - d) TAA funds will not be used to replace lost or stolen tools.
+Estimates and receipts must be retained in the participant file. - 200 Indue to the vendor.
+Estimates and receipts must be retained in the par 207 d) TAA funds will not be used to replace lost or stelen tools - 207 d) TAA funds will not be used to replace lost or stolen tools.208

-205 6.
+209 6.
 Liable State/Agent State